 300 kHz TDMA, GSM

-$1.5 \ \mathrm{MHz}$ CDMA, IS-95
+$1.5 \mathrm{~MHz}$ CDMA, IS-95

-5 MHz W-CDMA, cdma2000
+$5 \mathrm{~MHz}$ W-CDMA, cdma2000

 To further optimize the system's dynamic range, the video bandwidth can be user-selected inside the meter amplifier to high, medium, and low, as detailed in Table 2.
 Thus, when users need to measure the power of multiple signal types, within a single sensor, by considering the dynamic range of the bandwidth settings shown, they can determine if they require only one sensor or need multiple sensors for their application(s).

-When instrumenting for peak power measurements, it is crucial to analyze the effect of the instrumentation video bandwidths on the accuracy of the resulting data.
-Agilent E4416/17A meters have been optimized to avoid degrading key specifications like linearity, mismatch, dynamic range and temperature
+With peak power measurements, it is crucial to analyze the effect of the instrumentation video bandwidths on the accuracy of the resulting data.
+Agilent E4416 /17A meters have been optimized to avoid degrading key specifications like linearity, mismatch, dynamic range and temperature stability.
+For further information on this matter, see the following article, "Power Measurements for the Communications Market."
+[4] [see reference literature]